 Here's an illustration of a typical situation, about which misconceptions are common: One spouse owns a residence before he remarries.
 Title is held in their name alone - possibly he acquired sole title in his last divorce.
 The deed identifies the owner as "John Doe, a divorced man, as his sole and separate property."
 Never one to give up on life, John marries Jane.
 There is a mortgage on John's house at date of marriage.
-One of two things happens next:
+One of two things happens next, but probably both:

 (1) John pays the mortgage from his earnings, or from both parties' earnings.
 In California, it doesn't matter whether Jane actually contributes her own dollars to the mortgage, property taxes, or insurance.
 Fifty cents of every dollar belongs to Jane anyway, in the absence of a prenup; or

 (2) Downstream the home is refinanced - or possibly sold, with the proceeds rolled into the next home (as to which Jane may be placed on title).
 In the case of it being refinanced, the lender will require that Jane either (a) become a co-obligor on the new loan and be added to title so that the title instrument now reads "John and Jane, husband and wife, as community property" or (b) she may sign a Quitclaim deed giving any interest she might otherwise have "to John, a married man, as his sole and separate property."